romland/smoozoo/README.md

 export class YourSmoozooPlugin
 {
     /**
+     * viewer
-     * viewer is your proxy to the API of Smoozoo
+     * is your proxy to the API of Smoozoo
+     *
+     * options
-     * options is an object you pass in via settings when you instantiate smoozoo */ constructor(viewer, options)
+     * is an object you pass in via settings when you instantiate Smoozoo */ constructor(viewer, options)
     {
+        // ... your code
     }
 }
 ```